branticus94/Projects/README.md

 nothing added to commit but untracked files present (use "git add" to track)
 ```

-I used the ''git add'' command to move my file from the local working directory into the local staging area to prepare for  the commit, using the git status command you can see I now have one file to be committed:
+I used the ''git add'' command to move my file from the local working directory into the local staging area to prepare for  the commit, using the "git status" command you can see I now have one file to be committed:
 ```
 AlexHowland@Toms-MacBook-Pro-2 CFG-Assignments % git add README.md
 AlexHowland@Toms-MacBook-Pro-2 CFG-Assignments % git status